DenverArtMuseum/mayer-2023/content/rosoff.md

 [^14]: B. M. Norman, *Rambles in Yucatan, or Notes of Travel Through the Peninsula, Including a Visit to the Remarkable Ruins of Chi-Chen, Kabah, Zayi, and Uxmal* (J. & H. G. Langley, 1843).

 [^15]: Norman, *Rambles in Yucatan*, 248–61.
-The author has matched eleven works in Brooklyn’s collection with Norman’s drawings, however NYHS has no record of his 1842 donation.
+The author has matched eleven works in Brooklyn’s collection with Norman’s drawings; however, NYHS has no record of his 1842 donation.

 [^16]: Mary Miller believes that these figurines are among the earliest prehispanic works in the United States.
 Mary E. Miller, “Introduction: The Art of Ancient Mesoamerica, Collections Forged Before 1940,” in *Collecting Mesoamerican Art Before 1940: A New World of Latin American Antiquities*, vol. 1, ed.
 Andrew D. Turner and Megan E. O’Neil (Getty Research Institute, 2024), 14–15.